The Remix Mantra

 Ready to see how this works in real life?
 Our Top 10 Playlists for Sweeteners show you exactly how to satisfy your sweet tooth while keeping your energy stable and your body happy.

 The second principle of Remix challenges one of modern nutrition’s biggest assumptions: that grains are an essential food group.
-Modern grains are processed sugar with better marketing.
+Many modern, refined grains are processed sugar with better marketing.

-Here’s what most people don’t realize: your body processes a slice of whole wheat bread almost exactly like candy.
-Whole wheat bread has a glycemic index of 75.
-Table sugar clocks in at 63.
-Your “healthy” morning toast spikes your blood sugar faster than a candy bar.
+Here’s what most people don’t realize: Commercial whole wheat bread may have a glycemic index of 70 or more.
+Table sugar?
+Around 65.
+Your “healthy” morning toast can spike your blood sugar faster than candy.

-This isn’t an accident—it’s the result of how modern grains are processed.
-Even “whole grain” products are stripped of fiber, vitamins, and minerals, then ground into fine powders that your body absorbs like sugar.
+This isn’t accidental—it’s how modern grains are processed.
+Refinement strips away fiber, vitamins, and minerals, leaving behind rapidly absorbed starch.
+Even “whole grain” labels can be misleading if the grain is pulverized into a fine flour—they tend to act like sugar, leading to rapid rises and falls in blood sugar.
 What’s left is empty calories that spike your blood sugar while providing almost no nutritional value.

 When a recipe calls for “flour,” most people automatically think wheat.
-But flour is simply ground-up plants—any plants.
-Almond flour from nuts.
-Coconut flour from coconuts.
-Cassava flour from roots.
-Wheat flour is just one option, not the default.
+But flour is simply ground-up plants—and there are endless alternatives to wheat.
+Almond, coconut, and cassava flours each offer unique nutrients, fibers, and benefits.
+Wheat flour is just one option, not the only choice.

 The grain industry has convinced us that wheat is essential, but humans thrived for thousands of years eating roots, vegetables, fruits, nuts, seeds, and animal proteins.
 Wheat became dominant because it’s cheap to grow and has a long shelf life—not because it’s nutritionally superior.